CryptoGrampy/xmr-pocket-node/README.md

 # Monero PocketNode

 WORK IN PROGRESS.
 USE AT YOUR OWN RISK.
+PR'S WELCOME!
+I DON'T KNOW HOW TO WRITE ANDROID APPS.

 Forked this project from an Aeon/Wownero repo.
 I was able to get it running in Android Studio on a Google Pixel phone in combination with the Android ARMv8 Monerod binary.
 Please feel free to replace the existing binary in the repo (monerod64) with your own.